Pruemopterus: Description

 Pruemopterus was a very small adelophthalmid eurypterid, only measuring about 2.5 centimeters (0.98 in) in length.
 The carapace (head plate) of Pruemopterus was vaguely rectangular in shape, and was about 3.8 millimeters (0.15 in) long and 7.5 millimeters (0.3 in) wide.
 The compound eyes of Pruemopterus were round and placed in an anterior centrimesial (forward-central) position.
-Along the seventh to twelfth segments of the opisthosoma (posterior body), Pruemopterus had strong lateral epimera (spines along the edges).
-The posterior body of Pruemopterus was relatively wide, with the pretelson (the penultimate body segment) being about half as long as it was wide.
-The telson (the last body segment) itself was lanceolate (lance-shaped) and robust.
+Along the seventh to twelfth segments of the opisthosoma (posterior body), Pruemopterus had strong lateral epimera ("extensions" along the edges).
+The posterior body of Pruemopterus was relatively wide, with the pretelson (the last body segment, before the tail) being about half as long as it was wide.
+The telson ("tail") itself was lanceolate (lance-shaped) and robust.
 As in other adelophthalmids, the walking legs of Pruemopterus were spiniferous (having spines).
 Though they are only preserved fragmentarily, the amount of spinosity (how spiniferous the legs were) appears to have been similar to the related Adelophthalmus.

-Pruemopterus differs from other adelophthalmid eurypterids mainly in features of its carapace and its eyes.
-The short and rectangular carapace of Pruemopterus, and its eyes being rounded rather than elongated, easily distinguishes the genus from the Adelophthalmid genera Eysyslopterus, Pittsfordipterus, Bassipterus and Nanahughmilleria and Adelophthalmus.
-The same also applies to the genus Parahughmilleria, which co-occurred with Pruemopterus, although the species Parahughmilleria hefteri (possibly a younger growth stage of the species Parahughmilleria major) is superficially similar to Pruemopterus in its streamlined body shape and the lateral epimera along the same segments of the opisthosoma.
-Pruemopterus can be distinguished from Parahughmilleria hefteri by several features, including its more centrally positioned and rounder eyes, its wider carapace, the epimera being much more prominent and the telson being broader and more robust.
-Another obvious difference between Pruemopterus and Parahughmilleria is that the opisthosomal segments of Pruemopterus are more or less constant in length, whereas they increase in length posteriorly in Parahughmilleria.
-The genus Unionopterus, probably an adelophthalmid, is fragmentarily known, which complicates comparisons, but is clearly different from Pruemopterus in its smaller eyes and the wider marginal rim of its carapace.
+The genital appendage (a ventral "rod" part of the reproductive system) is present in the only known specimen but it is poorly preserved, with its distal end missing.
+It spanned from the first to the third sternite (ventral half of the body segment) and was of type A, that is, the specimen was female.